 We encourage appropriately notifying neighbors before any event that may cause noise disruptions.
 It is the responsibility of event organizers to make sure all university policies on amplified sound are followed.

 Event organizers should make sure responsible volume levels are maintained.
 Amplified sound is allowed Monday through Thursday from 5pm-9pm; Friday from 5pm-Midnight; Saturday from 8am-midnight, and Sunday from 8am-9pm with no decibel limit.
 Amplified Sound Permits are required.

 Permission is required for outdoor entertainment events with amplified sound.
-Include any outdoor sound requests in the Event Request Form.
-Requests must be submitted at least 14 days in advance and must include a list of required information for the request to be approved.
+Amplified Sound Permit Requests are currently submitted separately from event requests in the Campus Event Planning System and must be submitted at least 14 days in advance and must include a list of required information for the request to be approved.
 The outdoor entertainment permit will specify the location and other requirements to ensure that the event is conducted in a safe manner.